Amnesty Report: Businesses supporting Myanmar abuses

 Another, the conglomerate Kanbawza Group, said it was working to end its relationship with MEHL.

-Pan-Pacific South Korea, which runs garment factories that it says supply major global brands including Gap, Old Navy, C&A and Mango, said in a reply to Amnesty’s inquiries that it intends to end its relationship with MEHL.
+Pan-Pacific South Korea, which runs garment factories that it says supply major global brands including Gap, Old Navy, C&A and Mango, said in a reply to Amnesty International’s inquiries that it intends to end its relationship with MEHL.

 “While the COVID-19 pandemic continues to pose further significant challenges to advancing this process swiftly, we are making every effort to address the issue as quickly as possible,” its announcement said.